ling-sn/b-psid/README.md

 1. Set-up B-PSID conda environment in GLC.
    * Download `create_env.sbatch` from this repository and upload it to the starting directory of your reads.
    * In GLC, run `sbatch create_env.sbatch`.
 This should take a maximum of 5 minutes to run.
-2. Come back to this repository and click into the following folders in the order listed below.
+2. Come back to this repository and click into the following folders in the order given below.
 Then, follow the instructions in their READMEs.
    * 📁 `I. Adapter Trimming`
    * 📁 `II.
 Alignment`
    * 📁 `III.
 Calculations`